sakibmiyahn/devlogs-by-sakib/cmbjfbrak000109jsg33w1v3v.md

 ## **🔐 Step 5: Husky — Git Gatekeeper**

 [Husky](https://typicode.github.io/husky/) allows us to run scripts at key Git lifecycle moments.
 Here, we’ll use it to run lint-staged before any commit.
 Thus code only ever gets into the repo after it has been consistently formatted and verified to be free of linting errors.
-This a particularly big advantage in a team setting.
+This is a particularly big advantage in a team setting.

 ### **🔧 Install and set up**